ScaleUpLabs/agentscape-website/index.markdown

 ---
-title: AgentScape: An Open and Lightweight Directory for AI Agents
+title: AgentScape - An Open and Lightweight Directory for AI Agents
 layout: post
 ---